Nate Lowe Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.44 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers' 4.53 team ERA ranks 22nd among all MLB pitching staffs.

-- The Tigers rank 22nd in baseball in home runs given up (67 total, 1.3 per game).
+- Tigers pitchers combine to give up 68 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- Faedo (1-2) takes the mound for the Tigers in his fifth start of the season.
-He's put together a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.
+- Wentz gets the start for the Tigers, his 11th of the season.
+He is 1-5 with a 7.80 ERA and 35 strikeouts through 42 2/3 innings pitched.

-- His last appearance came on Thursday against the Chicago White Sox, when the right-hander went six innings, surrendering two earned runs while allowing three hits.
+- The lefty's last time out came on Friday against the Chicago White Sox, when he tossed four innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.